jamesplease/fi-calc-guide/src/other/faq.md

 ### How do you pronounce the name FI Calc?

-I personally pronounce it as "Eff eye calc."
+I pronounce it "eff eye calc."

 ## About the Creator